Flyguy86/DoseR/README.md

       - d2:20 Dose pump 2 on for 20 seconds
       - d3:30 Dose pump 3 on for 30 seconds
       - d4:40 Dose pump 4 on for 40 seconds
+   - Particle Function stop
-   - Particle.function("stop", ExStop);   // Stops all pumps, and closes the ball valve and fill valve
+     - Stops all pumps, and closes the ball valve and fill valve
-   - Particle.function("set", SetVar);     //
+   - Particle Function set
      - feedpumpoffin:120  Set and store the time Feed pump will run in seconds
      - wfull:1  Set the logic of the Water full float sensor
      - wempty:1 Set the logic of the Water empty float sensor